cashubtc/nuts/dlc.md

 - prevent a mint from being DOS'd by using payout structure size limits, DLC lifetime limits
 - allow mint to charge fees for DLC processing
+- give the funder a non-interactive proof of DLC registration so that participants don't have to poll

 ## Previous Work